 Because tomorrow he can rest and just pull the throttle. ---Godfrey Lubulwa (0407291725)" August 2011

-Martin has had his E-city Roller, townie style bike for almost a year and lives in Redfern, Sydney.
+Martin has had his E-city Roller, townie style bike since 2010 and lives in Redfern, Sydney.

 I get a few looks because of the ‘euro’ design and the front basket, but mostly people’s eyes glance toward the battery and then their questions start.
 It can be quite the talking point at a set of traffic lights.